 Chat and email with us daily!
 Mon-Thu 7am-9pm, Fri 7am-7pm, Sat 11am-6pm, and Sun 11am-9pm.
 We’re resuming limited services in the Main Library lobby, and the Health Sciences library is open to Health Sciences affiliates.
 Learn more about access during COVID-19.

 Fair use is the U.S. legal doctrine that permits brief excerpts of copyrighted material, under certain circumstances, to be quoted verbatim for purposes such as criticism, news reporting, teaching, and research, without the need for permission from or payment to the copyright holder.
 Unlike specific exceptions to the rights of copyright owners, fair use is a flexible standard.
 Therefore, each application of fair use must be examined on a case-by-case basis.

 A fair use analysis examines the proposed usage and asks why, what, how much, and what economic effects may result.
 The core questions are 1) are you doing something new or different (“transformative”) with the copyrighted material, and 2) are you providing a substitute for the work as originally offered?

-Whether an intended use is covered by the fair use provision is determined by four factors:
+Whether an intended use is covered by the fair use provision is determined by a four-factor analysis :

 Use our fair use checklist to help determine if your specific use is covered.
-If your use isn't favored under fair use, be sure to get permission from the copyright owner.
+If your use is not favored under fair use, it may be allowable under other exceptions (such as the face-to-face teaching exception) to U.S. Copyright law.
+If not, you must get permission from the copyright holder.